 The Simpson Prize is a national competition for Year 9 and 10 students.
 The competition encourages participants to explore the significance of the Anzac experience and what it has meant for Australia.

 The student winners, runners-up and teacher chaperones from each state and territory enjoy a two-day trip to Canberra where they visit several of the capital’s museums and institutions, attend the presentation ceremony at Parliament House, and enjoy a dinner with cadets at the Australian Defence Force Academy.

 The National History Challenge is a research-based competition for students.

 It gives students a chance to be an historian, researching world history, examining Australia’s past, investigating their community or exploring their own roots.
 It emphasises and rewards quality research, the use of community resources and effective presentation.
-The theme for 2019 is “People and Power”
+The theme for 2020 is “CONTESTED hisTORIES”

 Australian History Competition

 STOP PRESS: the AHC has been put into hibernation (ie suspended) for 2020, due to Covid-19.

 The Competition is prepared by the History Teachers’ Association of Australia and run in conjunction with The Giant Classroom.